-My doctoral research is concerned with the intersections between popular culture, science and mass media in early-twentieth century Britain.
+My doctoral research explored the intersections between popular culture, science and mass media in early-twentieth century Britain.
 My principal focus is on natural history and biology films and BBC radio productions from the inter-war period; I am interested in how these were made, the different individuals involved in creating them, and their place in contemporary scientific knowledge production.
-I am particularly interested in audiences, and how new media representations of the natural world were understood within popular culture.
-My research has so far focused on the inter-war natural history film series 'Secrets of Nature' (1924-1933) and 'Secrets of Life' (1934-1946).
-Among the individuals that I study are F. Percy Smith, Mary Field, Julian Huxley, F. Martin Duncan, H. Munro Fox, H. R. Hewer, Edward Salisbury, W. P. Pycraft, J. V. Durden and David Seth-Smith.
-I am also interested in the history of agriculture, especially how new media like film and radio were used to communicate knowledge about agricultural science, both in the United Kingdom and throughout the British empire.
+I am particularly interested in audiences, and how new media representations of the natural world were understood within popular culture, especially in the series of short films 'Secrets of Nature' (1924-1933) and 'Secrets of Life' (1934-1946).
+I am currently working on transforming my PhD research into a book, with the provisional title of Everyday Science: natural history and popular biology in interwar Britain.

-I am supervised by Peter Mandler, and my PhD is funded by the Wolfson Foundation.
 Before beginning my PhD, I completed a BA in History at Oxford, and then came to Cambridge to do an MPhil in Modern and Contemporary Literature.
 I also spent a year as a William Alexander Fleet Fellow at Princeton University.
-I am a member of the New York-Cambridge Training Collaboration (NYCTC), and last year I was a Prize Research Student at the Centre for History and Economics.
+I am a former member of the New York-Cambridge Training Collaboration (NYCTC), and have also been a Prize Research Student at the Centre for History and Economics.

 - Modern British History